Front Office Staff

 Rosalee is very familiar with professional sports in Greensboro.
 She worked with the first Greensboro Generals Hockey, Jaycees and GGO, Greensboro/Carolina Monarchs Hockey, the second Greensboro Generals Hockey and the Greensboro Prowlers Arena Football.
 She has volunteered on several worthwhile downtown projects such as, Downtown Greensboro, Inc., The March of Dimes Chef's Auction, Greensboro Chamber of Commerce and the Bicentennial Committee and the Piedmont Triad Sports Club.

-Tim enters his second season with the Grasshoppers as the Director of Stadium Operations.
+Tim enters his third season with the Grasshoppers as the Director of Stadium Operations.
 He previously interned with the Hoppers in the summer of 2012.

 Tim attended North Carolina State University where he majored in Statistics with a minor in Parks and Recreation Management.
 He is the oldest of two boys and is looking forward to a great season with the Hoppers!